 In this way, the spine of the books, i.e. the bookbinding is removed.
 The removed pages from the books are now in the form of loose pages.
-They are now easier to handle than when they are stuck to the cover.
+They are now easier to handle than when they are bound.

 These pages are inserted into the scanner feeder, which sucks the pages and scans them against an optical light and throws the pages out from the output tray.